qemu/qemu/docs/devel/qapi-code-gen.rst

 The text of a section can start on a new line, in which case it must not be indented at all.
-It can also start on the same line as the 'Note:', 'Returns:', etc tag.
+It can also start on the same line as the "Note:", "Returns:", etc tag.
 In this case if it spans multiple lines then second and subsequent lines must be indented to match the first, in the same way as multiline argument descriptions.

-A 'Since: x.y.z' tagged section lists the release that introduced the definition.
+A "Since: x.y.z" tagged section lists the release that introduced the definition.

-An 'Example' or 'Examples' section is automatically rendered entirely as literal fixed-width text.
+An "Example" or "Examples" section is automatically rendered entirely as literal fixed-width text.
 In other sections, the text is formatted, and rST markup can be used.

 For example::